 The Center for Lifelong Learning staff arranges for conversations with faculty members, whose areas of expertise coincide with the interests of the group, to meet with the group and reflect on their study.
 The program includes opportunities to worship on campus as well as time for personal reflection and recreation.

 Guthrie Scholars 2019 will take place September 23-27, 2019.

 The Guthrie Scholars program covers the cost of a single room and meals at the campus dining facility for up to five nights.
 Travel to and from the campus, and other incidentals, are the responsibility of each participant.

-Applications will be reviewed as received, and enrollment closed when available spaces are filled.
-Final selections will be made before April 2017.
+Applications will be reviewed as received, and enrollment closed when available spaces are filled, preferably by or before the end of April 2019.
 Participants are selected on the basis of their applications, the focus of their projects and the potential application of each project to the applicants life and ministry.
 A maximum of six people are selected.

 In 1958, Shirley Guthrie – a young pastor from Texas with a doctorate from the University of Basel in Switzerland – came to teach at Columbia Theological Seminary.
 Generations of students, ministers, and others learned Christian theology from Guthrie, across five decades of teaching.

 A master of explanation, Guthrie imparted a theology that was Christian, with distinctive Reformed emphases.
 Students and readers of his books encountered a powerful, providential God, who – in Guthrie’s memorable phrase – “isn’t out to get anybody.”